Long Beach High School (New York): History

+Circa 2008, Island Park Union Free School District began allowing residents to send their high school aged children to Long Beach High, and as increasing numbers of district residents preferred Long Beach High over West Hempstead High School, Long Beach High became the only permitted choice effective the 2019-2020 school year.

 Athletics

 The school's teams are known as the Marines with a Bulldog as the mascot.
 They currently compete in District Eight of the New York State Public High School Athletic Association.
 The sports offered at the school include: